SciML/Catalyst.jl/docs/src/inverse_problems/petab_ode_param_fitting.md

 ![petab waterfall plot](../assets/petab_waterfall.svg)
 (for this, and the next plot, we use a multi-start optimisation result from a different model, which yields less trivial optimisation runs than our catalysis one)

 In the waterfall plot, each dot shows the final objective value for a single run in the multi-start process.
 The runs are ordered by their objective values, and colours designate runs in the same local minimum.
+A common use of waterfall plots is to check whether a sufficient number of runs (typically *>5*) has converged to the same best local minimum (in which case it is assumed to be the *global* minimum).

 To instead use the best objective value plot for a multi-start run (with one curve for each run), the `plot_type` argument is used:
 ```petab1